U.S. News Rankings

-The student-faculty ratio at Warren Wilson College is 12:1, and the school has 79.2 percent of its classes with fewer than 20 students.
-The most popular majors at Warren Wilson College include: Environmental Studies; Creative Writing; and English Language and Literature, General.
-The average freshman retention rate, an indicator of student satisfaction, is 68.2 percent.
+The student-faculty ratio at Warren Wilson College is 11:1, and the school has 81.9 percent of its classes with fewer than 20 students.
+The most popular majors at Warren Wilson College include: Environmental Studies; Sociology; Visual and Performing Arts, General; Biology/Biological Sciences, General; and Psychology, General.
+The average freshman retention rate, an indicator of student satisfaction, is 68.3 percent.

 |Student gender distribution|